-Over the next year, Sosne Kondé Policy Solutions will be compiling articles, studies, and programs about effective school reforms that include a focus on individual students.
-This will include such topics as:
+For a full school year, Sosne Kondé Policy Solutions compiled articles, studies, and programs about effective school reforms that focused on individual students.
+This included such topics as:

 - Early education